-97 98 f.
-The proposed location of trash receptacles, accessory buildings and uses 99 and signs.
-100 • 101 g.
-A landscaping plan indicating the locations of plant materials to be 102 3 preserved and locations of proposed planting and screening, fencing 103 and lighting in compliance with the requirements of this Zoning 104 Ordinance.
-Also, the plan must include the proposed locations of 105 common open spaces, if applicable.
-106 and the special specia 107 h.
+97 t The proposed location of track recented to accessory buildings and used 98 99 f.
+The proposed location of trash receptacles, accessory buildings and uses 100 and signs.
+101 a A landscaping plan indicating the locations of plant materials to be 102 g. preserved and locations of proposed planting and screening, fencing 103 and lighting in compliance with the requirements of this Zoning 104 105 Ordinance.
+Also, the plan must include the proposed locations of common open spaces, if applicable. common open spaces, ii applicable.
+106 107 h.
+A storm drainage and storm water management plan for all streets and 11.
 A storm drainage and storm water management plan for all streets and 108 impervious surfaces.
-109 110 i.
-The location and specifications for any existing or proposed above or 111 •• below ground storage facilities for any chemicals, salts, flammable 112 materials or hazardous materials as well as any containment structures 113 or clear zones required by government authorities.
-114 of clear zones required by government authorities.
-115 j.
-The location of exterior drains, dry wells, catch basins, retention and/or 116 j. detention areas, sumps and other facilities designed to collect, store or 117 transport storm water or waste water.
+109 ; The location and enecifications for any existing or proposed above or 110 i.
+The location and specifications for any existing or proposed above or 111 below ground storage facilities for any chemicals, salts, flammable 112 materials or hazardous materials as well as any containment structures 113 or clear zones required by government authorities.
+114 : The leasting of exterior during during about the basing materials and leaves 115 j.
+The location of exterior drains, dry wells, catch basins, retention and/or 116 detention areas, sumps and other facilities designed to collect, store or 117 transport storm water or waste water.
 The point of discharge for all 118 drains and pipes shall also be specified on the site plan.
-119 drains and pipes shall also be specified on the site plan.
-120 k.
-A statement from the applicant identifying all Federal, State and local 121 κ. permits required, if any.
-122 permits required, it any.
-123 l.
-Such other information and/or assessments as necessary to enable the 124 1.
-Municipality to determine whether the proposed site plan will conform 125 to the provisions of this Zoning Ordinance.
-126 to the provisions of this Zoning ordinance.
-127 11.6 Required Dat a for P lot Plans 128 129 A. The f following data shall be submitted with applications for zoning and/or land use 130 es requiring a plot plan: 131 perm 113 101 431 es requiring a prot plan.
-132 1.
-An acc curate, readable, scale drawing showing the following shall be required 133 1. t in the case of minor alterations, repair and demolitions as determined by 134 • yfield Township Planning Commission.
-The Commission may establish and 135 available written guidelines as to the scale and level of detail needed for 136 ations for various types of uses requiring a zoning permit or for 137 nation to be submitted to the Board of Zoning Appeals in order to make a 138 on on an appeal or request for Zoning Ordinance interpretation or 139 varian 140 variati 141 a.
-Name, address and telephone number of the applicant(s) (and owner(s) 142 u. if different).
-143 ii aiii ciicji 144 b.
+119 L A statement from the applicant identifine all Foderal State and lead 120 k.
+A statement from the applicant identifying all Federal, State and local 121 permits required, if any.
+122 123 1 Such other information and/or assessments as necessary to enable the l.
+Such other information and/or assessments as necessary to enable the 124 125 Municipality to determine whether the proposed site plan will conform to the provisions of this Zoning Ordinance.
+126 127 11 6 Paguirad Date s for D ot Diana 128 11.6 Required Data 1 101 P ot Plails 129 Λ The fe llowing data shall be submitted with applications for zoning and/or land use 130 es requiring a plot plan: 131 permit s ioi use es requiring a plot plan.
+132 1. ۸n م.c. curate, readable, scale drawing showing the following shall be required 133 1. in the case of minor alterations, repair and demolitions as determined by 134 - rfield Township Planning Commission.
+The Commission may establish and 135 available written guidelines as to the scale and level of detail needed for 136 ations for various types of uses requiring a zoning permit or for 137 ation to be submitted to the Board of Zoning Appeals in order to make a 138 on on appeal or request for Zoning Ordinance interpretation or 139 varian • • • • • • • • • • • • • • • • • • • • 140 variali .c.
+140 141 2 Name, address and telephone number of the applicant(s) (and owner(s) 141 a. if different).
+143 ii unierentj.
+143 144 b.
 The location, shape, area and dimension of the lot.
-J. The location, shape, area and annension of the lot.
+L-7-7 υ.
+The location, snape, area and dimension of the lot.
+Rev: 10/10/2018